ieeeuoft/hackathon-template/README.md

 - `REGISTRATION_CLOSE_DATE` - When registration closes
 - `EVENT_START_DATE` - When the event starts
 - `EVENT_END_DATE` - When the event ends

+You will also need to set the necessary settings for your email server, so that Django can send emails to users.
+[Read about those settings here](https://docs.djangoproject.com/en/3.1/topics/email/).

+Near the top of the settings file, you must also set `ALLOWED_HOSTS` and `CORS_ORIGIN_REGEX_WHITELIST` for your domain.

 For convenience, some constants have been passed into the context of all Jinja templates by default, so they can be used right away.
 See the [Jinja2 config file](hackathon_site/hackathon_site/jinja2.py) for full details.